 Swaziland Country Report

 The 2008 Suppression of Terrorism Act was amended in August 2017 when Swaziland introduced the Public Order Act, allowing for greater recognition of freedom of association, assembly, and speech.
 Critics of the terrorism legislation, including human rights bodies such as Amnesty International, claimed it was used to suppress those freedoms in order to blunt calls for political reform.
 The new legislation was sufficient to persuade the US to reinstate Swaziland’s AGOA status in December 2017, three years after it was rescinded.
-However, five poachers were charged with terrorism offences in September 2017 under the terrorism law, suggesting it will still be widely interpreted.
+However, five poachers were charged with terrorism offences in September 2017 under the terrorism law, suggesting it will still be widely interpreted when deemed convenient.

 Vaccinations required to enter the country